FAQ

 How do I get started with Video Commander?

-Start from the download page, install the latest macOS build, and open your media file in the app.
+Start from the download page, install the latest build for your platform, and open your media file in the app.
 If you want to compare plans or licensing, review the pricing page before purchasing Pro.

 Fact sheet